AkshayaBhati/ESE-519-Lab-2-Setup-Guide/README.md

 The Datasheet is a good way to gain more knowledge about RP2040 if it's new for you. <br> RP2040 is a high-performance microcontroller device. which is affordable with a price range of 4$ (Raspberry pi 2040 Pico) and 9.95$ (Adafruit QT Py 2040).
 For this setup, we will be using the Adafruit QT Py 2040. <br>

-You can check out the prices using the following links:<br>
+You can check out the prices using the following links:

 Adafruit QTPy 2040:  https://www.adafruit.com/product/4900?gclid=CjwKCAjwkaSaBhA4EiwALBgQaOmjnHcdEo4q9H4MoJQDE_jhDx9zxB4jheQuGPh3GJivzcsChdSn-RoCLWMQAvD_BwE <br>

 Raspberry pi 2040 Pico: https://www.seeedstudio.com/Raspberry-Pi-Pico-p-4832.html?gclid=CjwKCAjwkaSaBhA4EiwALBgQaOLM-ngyliXnJmNtwO_3_M5T1HyQ3RY6-jMKIX6E3jxdE7TcRvVEFBoCEPsQAvD_BwE <br>

 *Key features of RP2040 are listed below:* <br>

 • Dual ARM Cortex-M0+ @ 133MHz <br>
 • In six independent banks 264kB on-chip SRAM <br>
 • DMA controller <br>